• Jul 12, 2025

 Are there hotels available near the Vaishno Devi Temple for a stay?

-Yes, many hotels are available near the Vaishno Devi temple, primarily in Katra, which serves as the base camp for pilgrims.
+Yes, many hotels are available near the Vaishno Devi temple, primarily in Katra, the base camp for pilgrims.
 Katra offers many accommodation options, from budget-friendly lodges to luxury hotels.